mrcorex/command/README.md

 This signature describes the arguments and options of the command.
 It follows the same setup as Laravel 5.

 Format is "command {argument/--option : description} {argument/--option : description}"
-- Part 1 is the name of the command.
-Must be surrounded with {} and must be specified in lowercase.
+- Part 1 "command" is the name of the command.
+Must be specified in lowercase.
-- Part 2 is the format of arguments and options.
+- Part 2 "{argument/--option : description}" is the format of arguments and options.
 Can be specified multiple times.
+Each argument/options must be surrounded by {}.
   - Every argument is required unless you add a "?" at the end of argument-name.
 If "?" is added, argument will return null.
   - Every option must be prefix'ed with "--".
-If specified, it will be true, otherwise false.
+If specified on command-line, it will be true, otherwise false.
 If you need to parse a value instead, add a "=" at the end.

 ### Property $description
 This is the description you will see on the list of available commands.